-If you’d prefer to cook these steaks in the oven, I recommend patting them dry and season as instructed.
+If you’d prefer to cook these steaks in the oven, I recommend patting them dry and seasoning as instructed.
 Preheat the oven to 450 degrees.
-Then, add the steaks to a cast-iron pan over high heat for 1-2 minutes, flip then put the skillet into the oven for 5 minutes or less depending on how thick the sirloin is.
-Again, let the steaks rest for 5 minutes before slicing into.
+Then, add the steaks to a cast-iron pan over high heat for 1-2 minutes, flip it, and then put the skillet into the oven for 5 minutes or less, depending on how thick the sirloin is.
+Again, let the steaks rest for 5 minutes before slicing them into.
 Serve warm!

 How to Serve Sirloin Steak

 Wondering what to serve this truly amazing garlic butter steak for a complete experience?
 Here are a few of my favorite options:

 - Easy Baked Zucchini with Parmesan